18paulb/316Instructions/README.md

 ![Find Background](./images/findBackground.png)

 4b.
-Change the background color by changing `background: orange;` to `background: green;` (make sure not to delete the semicolon at the end of the line)
+Change the background color by changing `background: orange;` to `background: green;`
+ - Make sure not to delete the semicolon at the end of the line

 The updated page should look similar to this: